ChaseDepth/PicoCTF/General Skills.md

 # Python Wrangling
-you need to copy links to command lines so
+You need to copy links to command lines so
 	wget (the link copy)
 It'll download the file in the terminal.
 Do that for the python script, password txt, and flag txt.
 The flag txt is encrpyted.
 That needs to be decrypted.
 So..
 	 python ende.py -d flag.txt.en